marc-dantas/inkpad/README.md

 - Free: Freehand draw
 - Line: Draw a straight line
 - Rect: Draw a rectangle
-- Text: Draw arbitraty text on the canvas
+- Text: Draw arbitrary text on the canvas
 - Erase: Erase drawings on the canvas

 To enable the modes, use the following keys: